nikivazou/haskell-course/src/homeworks/Tournament.md

 - You will learn how to create a pull request.

 But also it will make your code public.
-If you do not want your code to get public, send your solutions via email to the instructor and TA.
+If you do not want your code to get public, send your solutions via email to the instructor.

 Making your solutions public means that some students can copy and submit your solution.